How should list items be nested?

 To correct these issues, the best remediation depends on the content’s functionality and context.

-To learn more about close accessibility reviews and tailored recommendations from an Accessibility Specialist, explore the A11y Partner Program from Accessible Web.
+To learn more about close accessibility reviews and tailored recommendations from an Accessibility Specialist, explore Accessible Web RAMP Pro and Pro+ Pricing to learn more.

 Free Tools to Continue Learning